An Updated Experimental Evaluation of Graph Bipartization Methods: Implementation Details

 \subsection{\huffner Improvements}

 We implemented our improvements to \huffner's implementation \cite{huffner-ic} in Modern C++14, and rewrote the original solver to compile in C11.
-By default, the \texttt{enum2col} solver is run, with the preprocessing level $p$ specified by the user: The default algorithm ($p=0$), the default algorithm with a heuristic bipartite subgraph starting the ordering ($p=1$), and the default algorithm with a heuristic bipartite subgraph starting the ordering and the remaining vertices sorted such that the most number of edges appear in the subgraph the earliest ($p=2$).
+By default, the \texttt{enum2col} solver is run, with the preprocessing level $p$ specified by the user: The default algorithm ($p=0$), the default algorithm with a heuristic bipartite subgraph starting the ordering ($p=1$), and the default algorithm with a heuristic bipartite subgraph starting the ordering and the remaining vertices sorted such edges are introduced as quickly as possible ($p=2$).

-See the \textbf{Iterative Compression} section of \replicability in our repository for information on how to download, install, and run this improved iterative compression solver.
+See the \textbf{Utilities/Iterative Compression Solver} section of \readme in our repository for information on how to download, install, and run this improved iterative compression solver.